Micromagic

 Microfiltration Benefits

-- Improved Cleaner Performance
+• Improved Cleaner Performance

-- Improved Process Consistency
+• Improved Process Consistency

-- Greatly Extended Cleaner Life
+• Greatly Extended Cleaner Life

-- Reduced Oil Dragout
+• Reduced Oil Dragout

-- Reduced Waste Volume
+• Reduced Waste Volume

-- Reduced Waste Treatment Costs
+• Reduced Waste Treatment Costs

-- Lower Sludge Volume
+• Lower Sludge Volume

-- Component of 0-Discharge System
+• Component of 0-Discharge System

 System Operation

-pore size of microfiltration will reject most oils and spent surfactants that are tied up with the oil while allowing virgin surfactants
+Microfiltration employs a membrane with a larger pore size than Ultrafiltration, which has been used to purify oily water.
+The larger pore size of microfiltration will reject most oils and spent surfactants that are tied up with the oil while allowing virgin surfactants and detergent builders to pass through for reuse.

 Microfiltration has been shown to be particularly effective in reducing the loading on waste treatment systems.
-Lower dump volumes
+Lower dump volumes of detergents reduce chemical use and sludge generation.
+Reduced oil loading improves solids settling and sludge filterability.

 System Description

 The system consists of a floor mounted module with a holding tank for concentrating contaminants.
 All components are corrosion resistant: polypropylene, CPVC and stainless steel.
 Once the contaminants in the tank reach saturation, servicing is by pumping out or draining through the bottom threaded fitting.
-Available options permit customization to the application, and the system compliments Aqualogic’s ion-exchange and evaporation waste reduction systems for zero-discharge.
+Available options permit customization to the application, and the system compliments Aqualogic’s ion-exchange and evaporation waste reduction systems for “zero-discharge”.

 The pump and electrical controls require 115V, 20 amperes, single phase power allowing mobility when used for multiple cleaner tanks in different locations.
 A low level switch prevents the pump from running dry.